kubernetes-sigs/kube-scheduler-simulator/keps/140-scenario-based-simulation/README.md

 const (
 	// Operating means controller is currently operating operation defined for the step.
 	Operating StepPhase = "Operating"
-	// OperatingCompleted means the preparing controllers have finished operating operation defined for the step.
+	// OperatingCompleted means the PreSimulationControllers have finished operating operation defined for the step.
 	OperatingCompleted StepPhase = "OperatingCompleted"
-	// ControllerRunning means the simulated controller is working.
+	// ControllerRunning means the SimulationController is working.
 	ControllerRunning StepPhase = "ControllerRunning"
-	// ControllerPaused means the simulated controller is paused(or will be paused).
+	// ControllerPaused means the SimulationController is paused(or will be paused).
 	ControllerPaused	StepPhase = "ControllerPaused"
-	// ControllerCompleted means the current running simulated controller no longer do anything with the current cluster state.
+	// ControllerCompleted means the current running SimulationController no longer do anything with the current cluster state.
 	ControllerCompleted StepPhase = "ControllerCompleted"
 	// StepCompleted means the controller is preparing to move to the next step.
 	StepCompleted StepPhase = "Finished"